Expand mobile version menu

 Post-secondary training, plus on-the-job training

-Correctional officers and bailiffs typically attend a training academy.
+Correctional officers typically attend a training academy.
 Although qualifications vary by state and agency, all agencies require a high school diploma.
-Federal agencies may also require some college education or previous work experience.
+Federal agencies also may require officers to have a bachelor’s degree or work experience and may have a maximum age for entry.

 Insider Info